Introducing Elizabeth M. Carola Storyteller

 If you like historical fiction with some romance, I think you'll find The Oathing Stone an enthralling read.

 Elizabeth M. Carola lives in New Milford, CT with her husband Eddie.
-She is lucky to be able to enjoy family, hiking, cooking, reading, ancestry research, traveling, and so much more.
+She enjoys family, hiking, cooking, reading, ancestry research, traveling, and so much more.

-My son, Matthew Cesca (matthewcesca.com) has written some wonderful fantasy books that you should check out.
-His captivating storytelling made me wonder if I could do the same in my favorite genre.
+My son, Matthew Cesca (matthewcesca.com) has written some wonderful fantasy books and a Science Fiction book that you should check out.
+His captivating storytelling made me wonder if I could do the same in my favorite genres.